nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Strengthen_year_of_open_science.md

 **How do I get started?**

-The US federal government has [taken steps ](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area4_Moving_To_Openness/Open_Timeline.md)towards mandating the open sharing of publications and data produced by US government funding.
-Additionally, there are several [global policies](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area4_Moving_To_Openness/global_policies.md) supporting the move to open science.
+The US federal government has [taken steps ](/docs/Area4_Moving_To_Openness/Open_Timeline.md)towards mandating the open sharing of publications and data produced by US government funding.
+Additionally, there are several [global policies](/docs/Area4_Moving_To_Openness/global_policies.md) supporting the move to open science.
 Organizations should begin by examining their own publication and data management policies and frameworks to ensure that they complement these.
 In some cases, organizations may need to provide greater detail or guidance than what exists in federal documents, to account for the needs and practices of a particular community or scientific field.

 **Basic Requirements**

 To develop policies which truly advance open science, we recommend the following:

-* In addition to examining the relevant [US Federal guidance](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area4_Moving_To_Openness/Open_Timeline.md) and [global guidance](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area4_Moving_To_Openness/global_policies.md), organizations should examine the practices of the most popular journals or publication venues for the researchers of their organization.
+* In addition to examining the relevant [US Federal guidance](/docs/Area4_Moving_To_Openness/Open_Timeline.md) and [global guidance](/docs/Area4_Moving_To_Openness/global_policies.md), organizations should examine the practices of the most popular journals or publication venues for the researchers of their organization.
 Any conflicting guidance should be noted, and addressed in the frameworks created for your organization.
 * The TOPS definition of open science includes opening data, software, results and methods; in addition to committing to principles of transparency, accessibility, inclusivity and reproducibility.
 Consider committing to a definition of open science at your organization, and build policies and frameworks that support it.
 * Be sure to include your organization’s researchers and scientists in the process of creating new policies; hold listening sessions, town halls, or office hours in which those most affected by these policies can provide feedback, and perhaps reveal barriers to their adoption.

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
 * A list of open science resources to get started, while the curriculum is under development, and the TOPS open science curriculum itself (once released).
-Current information on the TOPS open science curriculum, which can be found on the GitHub in [Area2_Capacity_Sharing](https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area2_Capacity_Sharing).
+Current information on the TOPS open science curriculum, which can be found on the GitHub in [Area2_Capacity_Sharing](/docs/Area2_Capacity_Sharing/readme.md).
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name

-## Host a Hackathon {#host-a-hackathon}
+## Host a Hackathon

 **What is it?**